Hungarian Webcorpus 2.0

 - The analyzed corpus includes the

-For most use cases, the clean version should be sufficient.
-It is also only 83GB, which makes it easier to handle and faster to process than the 511GB analyzed version.
+Which version to choose?
+If morphological information is not required (e.g. for training word embeddings), the text version (or its subset) is the best choice, as it takes up the least space.
+Otherwise, for most use cases, the clean version should be sufficient -- it is much easier to handle and faster to process than the 511GB analyzed version.
 In any case, please note that the corpus is very large, so make sure you have the appropriate infrastructure to process it.
 Also, please refrain from streaming the data from our repository.
 The best way to start is to download a few files, familiarize yourself with it and iron out any bugs in your code before running it on the whole corpus.

 sha256sums file that contains the sha256 checksums for all tsv files.
 The integrity of the corpus then can be checked by running